swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-During the initial handshake peers in a distriuted system exchange information about their runtime version, and this can be used to inform method lookups, or even reject "too old" clients.
+During the initial handshake peers in a distributed system exchange information about their runtime version, and this can be used to inform method lookups, or even reject "too old" clients.

-### Introducing the `local` keyword
+## Introducing the `local` keyword

 It would be possible to expand the way distributed actors can conform to protocols which are intended only for the actor's "local side" if we introduced a `local` keyword.
 It would be used to taint distributed actor variables as well as functions in protocols with a local bias.

-For example, `local` marked distributed actor variables could simplify the following (suprisingly common in some situations!) pattern:
+For example, `local` marked distributed actor variables could simplify the following (surprisingly common in some situations!) pattern:

 ```swift
 distributed actor GameHost {